 - 38. An access and participation plan should be an accessible document for non-expert audiences.
 We therefore expect it to clearly set out what a provider will do to address the risks to equality of opportunity it has identified, using the following structure: - a.
 Introduction and strategic aim: A provider is expected to use the introduction to set out its context, mission, and overarching strategic aim, as they relate to the delivery of equality of opportunity for students. - b.
-Risks to equality of opportunity: The key risks to equality of opportunity identified by a provider's assessment of its own performance and consideration of the EORR which will be addressed in the plan. - c.
-Objectives: A provider is expected to set objectives to address the risk manifestations identified through the assessment of performance, and in doing so address risks to equality of opportunity.
+Risks to equality of opportunity: A provider is expected to summarise the key risks to equality of opportunity that it has identified through the assessment of its own performance and consideration of the EORR, and which will be addressed in the plan. - c.
+Objectives: A provider is expected to set objectives to address the indications of risk identified through the assessment of performance, and in doing so address risks to equality of opportunity.
 The objectives set should be timebound and measurable.
 One objective may address multiple risks to equality of opportunity. - d.
 Intervention strategies and expected outcomes: An outline of the evidence-informed intervention strategies a provider will deliver to meet each of its objectives.
 Each intervention strategy may address multiple risks to equality of opportunity.
 The intervention strategy should relate to a specific objective(s) and include details of the individual activities that underpin it, the theory of change, including expected outcomes, how it will be evaluated, the resources required to deliver the intervention strategy and details of how each outcome will be monitored and evaluated.
 This should also include a timetable for when associated evaluation outcomes will be shared and the expected format this will take.